 It can often be overwhelming to read about SEO simply because it may seem like a lot of guesswork without clear direction.

 The way to lessen this sense of mystery is to make use of industry tools.
-There are great tools available that range from finding the keywords and tracking performance to performing an analysis on your competitors and finding their keywords, as well as website auditing tools which scan your site for areas to optimize.
+There are great tools available that range from helping find your keywords and tracking performance to performing an analysis on your competitors and finding their keywords.
+There are also website auditing tools which scan your site for areas to optimize.

-Many of the high-end tools require paid subscriptions but also offer trial periods.
-Taking advantage of trials is a great way to gain access to the tasks you’ll need to perform.
+Many of the high-end tools require paid subscriptions but they also offer trial periods.
+Taking advantage of trials is a great way to begin tackling the tasks you’ll need to perform.

 A Few Favourites:

-SEMrush for its deep on-page auditing feature and the keyword magic tool for keyword research.
+SEMrush for its deep on-site auditing feature and the keyword magic tool for keyword research.